ngocuong0105/dendron-wiki/vault/engineering.algorithms.Graphs.md

 - nonlocal variables cycle and visited
 - keep path variable tracing the dfs
 - CLRS and CP algo use coloring, white, gray, black and nonlocal cycle variable (i think we cannot avoid nonlocal stuff)
-- below is for cycle in directed graph, for **undirected** need to keep parent pointers and make sure you when you go back to parent you don't consider it as cycle
+- **NB!!!** below is for cycle in directed graph, for **undirected** need to keep parent pointers and make sure you when you go back to parent you don't consider it as cycle

 <details>
 <summary> <b>CODE</b> </summary>